AngryTurret/K-Rakoth-Mod/README.md

 - Area 48.
 A top-secret military base where the Miniknog scientists research all sorts of technology recovered from ancient ruins.
 Some tech has already been reverse-engineered, while many other objects still puzzle the Apex and are kept in secure hangars, where no unauthorized personnel can see them.
 The area is protected by heavily armed guards, and the entrance is littered in land mines.
 - Church of Ri'shaan.
 Ri'shaan is believed to be an elder deity some K'Rakoths used to worship.
 Naturally, they constructed spacious churches where they could pray to him undisturbed by non-believers.
 Each church goes deep underground, and no one is sure what lies on the bottom floor.
 While most of them are abandoned and infested by Batongs, they still tend to attract cultists of all sorts.
 - Terraforming Laboratory.
 Once ago, K'Rakoths raided one of the Ancient Vaults and recovered some technologies, including terraformers.
 These technologies are still kept in vast underground complexes filled with water, security robots and all sorts of elder machinery.
 Keep in mind that they are also protected by force fields.
+- Submerged Citadel.
+A massive fortified structure hidden below the waves of Boiling planets.
+Due to its great importance to the K'Rakoths, it is guarded by advanced security robots, and many of its passages are normally blocked off.
+You will need the Distortion Sphere tech to traverse it.

 ## Mini-Biomes
 - Radiotrophic, an irradiated forest of short but durable trees.
 Spawns on Alien planets.